gcarrive/pullrequest-test/PULL_REQUEST_TEMPLATE.md

 - How did you determine deployment type?

   1. Is this a manual deploy that is not covered by the deployment pipeline?
      * If so, why not?
   2. Does this deploy impact production (cause an outage)?
      * If so, to what component(s)
      * For how long?
-      a are short outages covered by retry logic of customer facing applications?
+       - are short outages covered by retry logic of customer facing applications?

 - test